 Enrich poor soil with compost and organic amendments to increase drainage and texture for the best show of tuberose flowers.
 Best results of blooms come from the cultivar Mexican Single, which is highly fragrant.
 ‘Pearl’ offers double blooms as big as 2 inches (5 cm.) across.
 ‘Marginata’ has variegated blooms.

 When blooms are spent and foliage is yellowed, bulbs must be dug up and stored for winter protection in northern areas.
 Tuberose plant info varies as to which gardening zones can leave the bulbs in the ground over the winter.
 All recommend spring planting, but autumn digging and storage is said by some to be necessary in all but zones 9 and 10.

 Others say tuberose bulbs can be left in the ground as far north as USDA Hardiness Zone 7.
 Those in Zones 7 and 8 might consider planting Polianthes tuberosa in a sunny, somewhat sheltered microclimate, such as near a wall or building.
 Heavy winter mulch helps protect the plant from cold winter temperatures.

 Storage of Tuberose Bulbs

-Rhizomes of Polianthes tuberosa can be stored during the winter at temperatures of 70-75 F. (21-24 C.), according to most tuberose plant info.
-They may also be air dried for seven to 10 days and stored in a cool location at 50 F. (10 C.) for replanting next spring.
+Rhizomes of Polianthes tuberosa can be stored during the winter at temperatures of 70 to 75 degrees F. (21-24 C.), according to most tuberose plant info.
+They may also be air dried for seven to ten days and stored in a cool location at 50 degrees F. (10 C.) for replanting next spring.

 Experiment with storage options when learning to how to grow tuberose, using the option which is most convenient for you.